 Elsa Waithe is a comedian, activist, and all-around wildchild.
 Her comedy is a mix of light-hearted but critical jabs at homosexuality and race but mainly herself and weed.
 She can been seen as a regular performer (and producer) at the Cinder Block Festival and in her feature on an episode of the This American Life podcast.
 She is also an instructor and incredible supporter of GOLD Comedy!

-My partner and I launched our podcast, 2 Spicy, as a response to Heather’s being laid off, and my constantly getting 30-day bans from Facebook.
+My then-partner and I launched our podcast, 2 Spicy, as a response to her being laid off, and my constantly getting 30-day bans from Facebook.
 We wanted do a joint project that highlighted news and activism and amplified voices on the left in an effort to push those in the middle further leftward.
 That’s all we had when we started: an idea, and time.
 We had no equipment, experience, or money.
 But we did have lots of FRIENDS—and tons of questions.
 Our first step was to reach out to our network and ask them EVERYTHING.

 So now, I’m here to tell you what we learned—by asking and by doing—so that you, too, can start your own podcast.
 Here are the top things you need.